 Now on to the recipe!
-I whipped up a batch of whole wheat hot cross buns the other day and this was definitely the best recipe I’ve tried.
+I whipped up a batch of whole wheat hot cross buns the other day and this was definitely the best recipe I've tried.
 What are whole wheat hot cross buns you might ask?!
-Well it’s a light sweet bread with fruit (in my case homemade dried cherries!) with a simple glaze on top.
-It’s traditionally eaten after Lent and is very much a spring and Easter-time food.
+Well it's a light sweet bread with fruit (in my case homemade dried cherries!) with a simple glaze on top.
+It's traditionally eaten after Lent and is very much a spring and Easter-time food.
 I plan to serve these with our Easter breakfast because they reheated very very well the second day.
-Think of them as a light and moist cousin of the cinnamon roll without all the fuss and with about a million less calories.
-You’ll love them, I promise!
+You'll love them, I promise!

 And don't get so excited about the buns that your forget to enter the giveaway at the bottom of the post!
 King Arthur Flour has generously agreed to give away a gorgeous hardback copy of King Arthur Flour Whole Grain Baking along with a coupon for a free 5 lb. bag of their flour!
 This book is a great resource that you will want on your shelf!